Please Note: This post was originally published April 18, 2021. It has been updated for accuracy, relevancy, and clarity.

 That said, I am an empath.
-There is not much magic about it.
+There’s not much magic about it.
 Empathy, which is the ability to recognize, understand, and share the thoughts and feelings of other living things, is important in the human species.
-It is generally viewed as a good quality to have and it is what connects us.
-It is being able to put yourself in someone else’s shoes; feel what they feel.
+It is generally viewed as a good quality to have and it’s what connects us.
+It’s being able to put yourself in someone else’s shoes; feel what they feel.

 Empathy helps us to better cooperate with others, build lasting relationships, and make decisions based on morals.
 However, some people feel too little or too much empathy.
-Feeling too little empathy is bad, for obvious reasons, and should be worked on with a medical professional.
+Feeling too little empathy isn’t a good sign, for obvious reasons, and should be worked on with a medical professional.
 Feeling too much empathy can be just as unpleasant, however.

-An empath is a highly sensitive person with the ability to understand, share, and sometimes detect what others are thinking or feeling.
-They are able to see things from other’s points of view and are often good at “reading the room.”
-However, they can sometimes go as far as taking on the pain of others, to their detriment.
+An empath is highly sensitive, often with the ability to understand, feel, and sometimes hone in on what others are feeling.
+They are able to see things from other’s points of view, “putting one’s self in another’s shoes.”
+However, they can sometimes go as far as taking on the pain or foul mood of others, much to their detriment.

-But there is nothing magic about being an empath.
+But there is no magic in being an empath.
+It’s not a power to be wielded by “gifted witches.”
 Being empathic is most often the result of sustained childhood trauma; we had to be hyper-aware of body language, tone, and, other social cues.
-As a result, we developed the ability to read people’s emotions and moods, without even realizing it.
+As a result, we developed the ability to read people’s emotions and moods without even realizing it.
 People with mental illness and ADHD are often highly empathic because of their lived experiences and the ability to feel for people who have been there.